jzaccone/watson-discovery-analyze-data-breaches/README.md

 ### 2. Explore the data
 We're going to use a public data set that lists cyber security breaches between 2004 and 2017.
 The data is available as a spreadsheet on [Google Docs](https://docs.google.com/spreadsheets/d/1Je-YUdnhjQJO_13r8iTeRxpU2pBKuV6RVRHoYCgiMfg/edit#gid=322165570).
 You can download the data set as comma-separated values (CSV) by clicking File > Download as and then selecting the .csv file format.

+Watson Discovery Service can import documents in various formats, including PDFs, Word documents, HTML files, and JSON files.
+CSV files are not accepted by the service, so we created a script to convert the data from CSV to JSON format.
+The script creates one JSON file for each row in the CSV file.
+You can find the resulting JSON files in the data directory of the repository.
+Here’s an example JSON file:

 ### 3. Load the Discovery files

 Launch the **Watson Discovery** tool.
 Create a **new data collection**